-Zone C - the Meyer - Greenidge 115kV path is limiting between the wind projects' interconnection point to Greenidge and is only limiting when the 2 projects are in operation; if only one project is ultimately realized, no upgrade is necessary; the line sections from the project interconnection points to Greenidge are upgraded to conductor rating (336ACSR) by replacing existing 4/0CU buswork at Greenidge (est. \$250,000).
+The Meyer - Greenidge 115kV path is limiting between the wind projects' interconnection point to Greenidge and is only limiting when the 2 projects are in operation; if only one project is ultimately realized, no upgrade is necessary; the line sections from the project interconnection points to Greenidge are upgraded to conductor rating (336ACSR) by replacing existing 4/0CU buswork at Greenidge (est. \$250,000).

-Zone D - the existing configuration of the Plattsburgh terminal does not have the high-sides of the 230/115kV transformers paralleled.
+The existing configuration of the Plattsburgh terminal does not have the high-sides of the 230/115kV transformers paralleled.
 To mitigate the contingency overloads of the transformers caused by power flowing from the 230kV to the 115kV and back to the 230kV through the other transformer the upgrade would require building out a full 230kV switchyard at an estimated cost of \$14-16 million to mitigate the overloading of the transformers.
 As the wind resource bottling in the Zone is below the 2% target, this may not be cost-justified based on the remaining level of bottling.

-Zone E - the Taylorville-Boonville 115kV circuits are upgraded to operate at design conductor rating (336ACSR); this will involve replacement of station connections or buswork (est. \$1,000,000).
+The Taylorville-Boonville 115kV circuits are upgraded to operate at design conductor rating (336ACSR); this will involve replacement of station connections or buswork (est. \$1,000,000).

 The corresponding ratings in the simulation model were updated to reflect the upgrades and the simulation was repeated.
 The results indicate that the existing conductor is not adequate.
-In Zone E essentially all of the wind resource bottling is in the Watertown vicinity and is significantly high that conductor sized to accommodate the expected level of wind energy production is likely to involve a major rebuilding of the Watertown area transmission.
+In Zone E essentially all of the wind resource bottling is in the Watertown vicinity.
+The bottling is of sufficient magnitude that a conductor sized to accommodate the expected level of wind energy production is likely to involve a major rebuilding of the Watertown area transmission.